Paul was a good father in the faith, but he also patterned traits of a good mother.

 Instead of striving with those who opposed themselves, Paul exhorted Timothy to be gentle, apt to teach, patient, with meekness (2 Tim 2:24-26).

-All wonderful necessities of a good mother for raising children.
-All children are born into the devil’s snare, unless someone exposes the kindness and grace of God toward them in the gospel (Titus 2:11; Titus 3:3-5).
+These are all wonderful attributes of a good mother for raising children.
+All children are born into sin needing the kindness and grace of God toward them in the gospel (Titus 2:11; Titus 3:3-5).

 The kindness and love of God toward men motivated Paul to minister (2 Cor 5:13-14).